tw3lveparsecs/azure-mcp-copilot-workshop/exercises/06-key-vault/README.md

 1. Creates a new Key Vault
 2. Adds multiple secrets from a configuration file
 3. Creates a key for encryption
-4. Sets up appropriate access policies
-5. Outputs the vault information to a secure file
+4. Outputs the vault information to a secure file

 Ask GitHub Copilot to help you create this script.